2J/medreport-demo/README.md

 # How to Run

+1. Clone the repo and navigate to the root directory

-1. Run the following command to create the docker image and run it
+2. Run the following command to create the docker image and run it

 ```
 $ make build && make run
 ```

-2. Navigate to the following URL: http://localhost:5000
+3. Navigate to the following URL: http://localhost:5000